core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Group OSCORE defines two modes of operation:

-* In the signature mode, Group OSCORE requests and responses are digitally signed.
-The signature mode supports all COSE algorithms as well as signature verification by intermediaries.
+* In the group mode, Group OSCORE requests and responses are digitally signed.
+The group mode supports all COSE algorithms as well as signature verification by intermediaries.
 This mode is defined in {{mess-processing}} and MUST be supported.

 * In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, protected with symmetric keys.
 These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the two group members.
 This allows for shorter integrity tags and therefore lower message overhead.
 This mode is defined in {{sec-pairwise-protection}} and MAY be supported.
 However, it MUST be supported by endpoints that support the Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}.